 Each One Stop Center has a partner relationship with the Rapid Response Team.
-The Department of Commerce is responsible for all Rapid Response activity statewide.
-Each Center joins that Rapid Response Team whenever a local company is at issue.
+The Alabama Department of Commerce is responsible for all Rapid Response activity statewide.
+Each center joins that Rapid Response Team whenever a local company is at issue.

-Initial contact with the employer is made by the state's Rapid Response Coordinator.
-Any layoff aversions activity is conducted by the state.
-The state then notifies the CAPTE Board.
-The CAPTE Board staff then participates in Rapid Response activities until the process is concluded.
+Initial contact with the employer is made by Alabama's Rapid Response Coordinator.
+Any layoff aversions activity is conducted by Commerce.
+Commerce then notifies the CAPTE Board.
+The CAPTE staff then participates in Rapid Response activities until the process is concluded.
 Through this partnership, a variety of services may be offered and utilized by the affected workers.